Area51 Project - Mike's 2006 Powertek REV:

 In fact, during the trip we received another 30cm snow which made for truly epic riding conditions the following day!

 February 7, 2017 Annual cabin trip started out well with at least some snow on which to ride.
-This was also Mark French's first winter with his Argo 8x8 which is fitted out with tracks and full convertible top for comfy cruising.
+This was also Mark French's first winter for his Argo 8x8 which is fitted out with tracks and full convertible top for comfy cruising.

 Water on the ponds isn't a major issue, it keeps the sled quite cool.
 The problem lies when temperatures drop and all you're left with is glare ice which will cause liquid cooled sleds to overheat and all sleds to melt Hyfax.